citrusframework/citrus/CONTRIBUTING.md

 We also always high appreciate contributions to milestones and we love to work closely with the community.
-So if you'd like to work on an issue that is scheduled for a release, please make sure to stay in close contact with the maintainers and, that it's possible for you to propose a [pull request](#pull-request) before the planned release date of the milestone.
+So if you'd like to work on an issue that is scheduled for a release, please make sure to stay in close contact with the maintainers and make sure that it's possible for you to propose a [pull request](#pull-requests) before the planned release date of the milestone, if specified.

 #### Unsure where to begin contributing to Citrus?
 You can start by looking for issues labeled with `good first issue` which should only require a few lines of code, and